Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 This peer group standard also matters because credit scores vary according to economic conditions.
 When the economy is getting stronger credit scores generally should rise.
 During a slowdown or recession, average credit scores are likely to fall.

-As of June 2022, the average FICO score in the US was 716, which is in the “good” range.
+As of September 2024, the average FICO Score in the U.S. was about 716, which is in the “good” range.
 People with average credit are doing well enough to qualify for most kinds of credit and good interest rates.

 If you have a credit score higher than 716, then, you have above-average credit.
 All things being equal, an above-average credit score should qualify you for most types of credit.
 Even so, your income, job stability, and debts also factor into lenders’ decisions.